wasifkareem/talawa-api/talawa-api-docs/modules/utilities_copyToClipboard.md

 ▸ **copyToClipboard**(`text`): `void`

-This utility function copy the text into the clipboard.
+This utility function copy the text into the clipboard (test change).

 #### Parameters